VaneDLA/react-apprenticeship/topics/arrays/readme.md

 ## Spread

-The spread operator (...) allow us to "expand" an array.
-This is very usefull when creating a new array and adding it a new Item, remember that is very important to create a modified copy of the data and not mutating it directly hence a push won't do the job.
+The spread operator (...) allows us to "expand" an array.
+This is very useful when creating a new array and adding it to a new Item, remember that is very important to create a modified copy of the data and not mutate it directly hence a push won't do the job.

     const players = [
         {